2 Welcome (back) to PWR for 2025-26!

 - Alex Henry is starting a two-year role as a PWR Assistant Director

 Finally, if you aren’t engaging in an orientation for a new-to-you class in PWR, the writing programs’ professional development initiative asks that you participate in up to two professional development opportunities for up to three hours over each quarter that you teach in PWR.
-We have a terrific lineup of Teaching Cafes organized by Carrie Matthews and which will be hosted on Wednesdays from 10:30-noon (usually) in PDL A-11 with beverages and light snacks provided.
+Carrie Matthews (Associate Director of Writing Programs) has been organizing a terrific lineup of Teaching Cafes, and we have also listed some upcoming Center for Teaching and Learning offerings.

 With all that, welcome back, again!
 I am so looking forward to seeing you all again back on campus!